kgeorgiev42/mm-healthfair/README.md

 [![Python v3.10](https://img.shields.io/badge/Python-3.10-blue)](https://www.python.org/downloads/release/python-3100/)

 In the latest iteration, the framework was developed locally using [**Python** v3.10.11](https://www.python.org/downloads/release/python-31011/) and tested on a Windows 11 machine with GPU support (NVIDIA GeForce RTX 3080, 16 GiB VRAM).
-Additionally, model training and evaluation were performed on a Microsoft Azure machine using a Windows 10 Server with the following specifications: 1 x NVIDIA Tesla T4 GPU and 4 x vCPUs (28 GiB memory).
+Additionally, model training and evaluation were performed on a Microsoft Azure machine using a Windows 10 Server with the following specifications:
+- 1 x NVIDIA Tesla T4 GPU
+- 4 x vCPUs (28 GiB memory)

 ### Getting Started